Locality in Residuated-Lattice Structures: Gaifman Locality

 The conclusion for prenex normal form is then a straightforward induction utilising each of the quantifier shifts and renaming of variables as appropriate. \end{proof}

 We define our relative quantified formulas for formulas in prenex normal form, and factor through these for formulas not in prenex normal form. \begin{defi} Let $\phi(\bar{x},\bar{y})$ be a formula in prenex normal form.
-We define its relativisation to $B(r,\bar{m})$ using the distance formulas.
+We define its relativisation $\phi^{r,\bar{x}}(\bar{x},\bar{y})$ to $B(r,\bar{m})$ using the distance formulas by elimination of the outermost quantifiers.